Proposed Salvus to Galloway Gas Line Upgrade Project

 Timelines and Next Steps

-The application for the $80-million project is expected to be filed this fall, with a BCUC decision in spring 2021.
-Following approval, construction would begin in the summer of 2021 and continue in phases each summer completing in fall 2023.
-PNG is engaging with Indigenous communities, stakeholders and the public in advance of the BCUC application submission and would continue engagement throughout all project phases.
+A BCUC decision on the application is anticipated in spring 2021, following which construction would begin in the summer of 2021 and continue in phases each summer completing in fall 2023.
+PNG has engaged with Indigenous communities, stakeholders and the public in advance of the BCUC application submission and will continue engagement throughout all project phases.

 Proposed Project Schedule